 Environmental Studies at The King's University

 The Environmental Studies (ENVS) program at King's is unique.
 It's available as a major in both a four-year Bachelor of Arts and four-year Bachelor of Science degree.
 ENVS certificates are also available.
 This means students can choose to study the environment through either a scientific and a humanities-based lens.

-“Going to the Western Division Canadian Associate of Geographers conference [through ENVS] has been an amazing opportunity for me to network with people from other universities, gain experience presenting academic research, and building strong relationship with my peers."
-Kara Letain, Alumna (B.Sc. in Environmental Studies, 2017)
+“Going to the Western Division Canadian Associate of Geographers conference with the Environmental Studies program was an amazing opportunity for me to network with people from other universities, gain experience presenting academic research, and for building strong relationship with my peers."

 Careers and graduate studies

 At King's, we recognize that the environmental sector is one of the fastest growing verticals for employment in Canada!
 Graduates from the program have pursued careers in environmental protection, conservation, natural resource management, and work in the natural resource industry.
 Job search training is provided prior to internships, and job search support is available to students during their final semester.
 Others have pursued graduate/professional programs and academic research in everything from environmental law and business to the natural sciences.

 Like all programs, the Environmental Studies program is accredited by the Province of Alberta through the Campus Alberta Quality Council.